- Part 1 – Do You Need to Hire At All?

-However, you may have more specific systems that you need your new hire to have experience or specific skills with.
+However, you may have more specific systems that you need your new hire to be familiar with.

 This is especially true with Developers but can also be the case with many other roles so take some time to think about particular tools you need to include.

-Tip: Experience with one collaboration tool like Monday.com, Asana, Trello etc will ease any new hires onboarding.
+Tip: Experience with one collaboration tool like Monday.com, Asana, Trello etc. will make onboarding of any hire much easier.
 Also, if you’re focused on automation and improvement then any experience with process automation with tools like Zapier is a big plus.

-This aspect is crucial and if you can figure out what you need upfront you’ll save yourself a lot of time and pain.
+This aspect is crucial.
+If you can figure out what you need upfront, you’ll save yourself a lot of time and pain.

-Think about what type of person you get along with, what characteristics will they need to have in order to get along well with you and your team whilst also being able to deliver on the job you need.
+Think about what type of person you get along with and what characteristics they need to have in order to get along with your team whilst also being able to deliver on the job you need.